phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/zvals/basic_structure.rst

 In addition to that, you may use macros related to longs, ``SIZEOF_ZEND_LONG`` or ``ZEND_LONG_MAX`` f.e.
 See
 `Zend/zend_long.h <https://github.com/php/php-src/blob/c3b910370c5c92007c3e3579024490345cb7f9a7/Zend/zend_long.h>`_
-in source code for more informations.
+in source code for more information.

 The ``double`` type used to store floating point numbers is (typically) an 8-byte value following the IEEE-754 specification.
 The details of this format won't be discussed here, but you should at least be aware of the fact that